MontanaFlossCo/botlane/README.md

   ...
 ```

+You should also remove any `cocoapods` or `carthage` actions from your `before_all` lanes because the Xcode Bot will execute two `fastlane` lanes, which would mean your dependencies get updated twice.
+Which is lame at best, slow and problematic at worst.

+Botlane will initialise your Carthage dependencies for you.

 Now you should be able to run `fastlane bot_start` locally and check that works with no errors.

 ## Step 3 — Setup your Xcode Bots to use Botlane trigger scripts